 - I love finding patches of this wonderfully aromatic mountain mint on Ozarkedge.
 I found the first patch in the fall.
 My husband and I were working on one of our trails through the woods and I was hauling off some dead tree limbs.
 Right at the base of a big oak, I spotted the the dried stems of a plant I had only read about.
 When I knelt in front of it and crushed a few leaves, I was sure I had found my first mountain mint on the property.
 The peppermint aroma is just delightful and is as strong in the dried winter leaves as it is in the green summer leaves.

 Latin Name/Common Name- The common name of Mountain Mint is shared by several other members of the same family, so it’s important to learn the scientific name- Pycnanthemum albescens.
 The most distinguishing common name I found is Whiteleaf Mountain mint.
-The word ‘Pycnanthemum’ means densely flowered or dense blossom.
-The word alba means white and scens relates to the pubescent nature of the leaves and stem.
+The word ‘Pycnanthemum’ comes from the Greek ‘pycnos’ meaning dense, and ‘anthemon’ meaning flower.
+This is indicative of the compact nature of the flowers.
+The word ‘alba’ means white, in reference to the appearance of the upper leaves or bracts at maturity.
+‘Scens’ relates to the pubescent nature of the leaves and stem.

 Bloom Color- Pycnanthemum albescens flowers first appear as a silvery cast to the upper leaves.
 At first glance, you might think the plant is developing powdery mildew.
-What you are seeing are the leaf-like bracts just beneath the developing flowers.
+Instead, you are seeing the whitish leaf-like bracts just beneath the developing flowers.

 The flowers are white with faint purple dots.